 Finally, in Column (5) we allow the disclosure effect to vary by SSO.
 The most notable finding here is the negative disclosure effect for patents declared essential to ETSI.
 It is also interesting that the disclosure effect at IETF is not statistically significant, even though Figure 4 suggest that patents disclosed to IETF are among the most highly cited.
-One possible explanation is that a policy encouraging early explicit disclosure and royalty free licensing commitments may increase the rate of false positives through explicit "design around" of any IP viewed as problematic.
+This finding that the two SSOs with specific disclosure rules have the smallest disclosure effect on citation rates is broadly consistent with our theoretical model, as discussed above.
 Setting aside ETSI and IETF, we find larger effects at ANSI and the mobile consortia (ATIS, TIA, OMA), a somewhat smaller and less precisely estimated effects at the Big-I organizations and IEEE.